 Lithuania is a crossroads of Europe.
 Despite its turbulent past, the country has developed a distinct culture distinguished by profound respect for tradition and a strong desire to progress.
 Lithuania is another excellent country to study natural resource management abroad.

 Lithuania is a NATO and EU member with a linguistic and educational diversity unparalleled in Europe.
 Because living costs are cheaper than in Western countries, Lithuania is a great option for international students.
 More than 75% of international students in Lithuania think they are getting good value for money.
-Lithuanian governmental scholarships are available to international students, teachers, and researchers.
+Lithuanian scholarships are available to international students, teachers, and researchers.
 Tuition and living expenses are usually covered by scholarships.

 Discover more: 7 Best Natural Resources Schools in Europe